We aren’t going to lie, this won’t be easy. But it will be worth it.

 - Ask your school what reading programs they use in special education for students with dyslexia.
 See our Programs that Work page.
 Public Schools are required to provide dyslexia-specific interventions for students with characteristics of dyslexia (see the Tennessee Dyslexia Guide above.)

 - Connect with DD-TN!
 We’re here to help!
 We’ve all been there!

 Step 6: Work with the school to see what your child needs.
 If your child is identified as having “Characteristics of Dyslexia” then he has the right under Tennessee Law to have access to a Dyslexia Specific intervention.
 Period.
 That’s whether he has an IEP or not.
 Please see TN Dyslexia Law & Official Guide.
 If your child has a full evaluation and is identified as having a “Specific Learning Disability” (the disability category wherein dyslexia falls), and it “adversely impacts” your student’s ability to access the curriculum, he or she MAY be eligible for Special Education Services.
-Remember, Public schools do evaluate for school services , but they do not diagnose dyslexia, specifically, rather they will identify “characteristics of dyslexia.”
-See our What is Dyslexia page for more.
+See our Beyond RTI- 504 and IEP page.

 Step 7: Consider an Outside Evaluation.
 Please note private evaluations can be very expensive with some ranging over $1500.
 Please also note that private evaluations are NOT binding on a school.
 They are only required to “consider” the findings under the IDEA.
 If you are frustrated with your schools evaluation or screener, many consider a private evaluation.
 Here’s a list of some Tennessee private practitioners who can help.
 We also recommend MTSU’s Center for Dyslexia.
 If you seek out a practitioner on your own, make sure to ask, specifically, if he/she diagnoses dyslexia (some do not).